terrapower/armi/doc/user/inputs.rst

 The (mass) ``density`` input is invalid when specifying ``number densities``; the code will present an error message.

+Material density may be specified in custom isotopics either explicitly in a ``mass fractions`` input format (shown above) or implicitly with ``number densities``.
+This is fairly straightforward for the ``Custom`` material, as it has no baseline density.
+Density may also be specified for components using materials which have entries in the materials library.
+Users should be aware of the following interactions when specifying a custom density for components using a library material:

+    1. The library material density will not be changed.
+Only the component(s) with the custom isotopics entry will have the density modification.

+    2. Density specified by custom isotopics will override all other density modifications in the component construction phase (e.g. ``TD_frac`` entries).

+    3. Only the component density is changed, not other material properties are altered to account for the change in composition/density.

+    4. Density can only be specified using custom isotopics for non- ``Custom`` materials that have some initial density.
+Don't try to make ``Void`` have mass!

+Densities specified using ``Custom Isotopics`` are applied in component construction, and should be specified at the input temperature for the component.
+Note that when overriding the density of a library material, all other properties of that material (e.g. expansion coefficients) will continue to be used as if the component consisted of the library material.
+In other words, ARMI will still think the component is made out of the original material!

 Advanced topics
 ---------------